Bostonhacks/bostonhacks-api/README.md

 ## CI/CD
 Tests are done on Pull requests which require the use of multiple secrets.
 Please check the repository's environment->secrets settings to see these if you are an admin.
 You might need to change/add to this list, along with the associated workflow files, if environment variables get added or changed.

+## DB
+Deployment database is a PostgreSQL instance hosted on Supabase.
+Although Supabase has an API, we don't use this as Supabase might not be the best option in the future, so the only code to change if a migration occurs is the database URI.

 <br/>